boschresearch/shellmock/docs/usage.md

 To be able to detect such cases, the values of all shell variables would have to be known, which is not possible without executing the script.

-To support examples like the one above, `shellmock` allows for specifying commands that are used indirectly by adding specific directives as comments.
+To support examples like the one above, Shellmock allows for specifying commands that are used indirectly by adding specific directives as comments.
-Lines containing directives generally look like `# shellmock: uses-command=cmd1,cmd2` and may be followed by a comment.
+Lines containing directives generally look like
+`# shellmock: uses-command=cmd1,cmd2` and may be followed by a comment.
 The above example can thus be updated to report all used executables.

 **Example**: